biocommando/destination-underworld/dataloss/editor/scripting_readme.txt

 	{# set_waypoint_sequence([ '3;3', '9:9' ]) #}
 ms_delta
-	Boss timer tick in milliseconds game_mode.arena
+	Boss timer tick in milliseconds implicit_arena_game_mode()
-	Set this to 1 so that you don't need to refer to the arena variant of the game mode when overriding events / properties, so instead of having to write "set [arena_brutal] health = 20" you can write:
+	Calling this function sets arena flag to 1 so that you don't need to refer to the arena variant of the game mode when overriding events / properties, so instead of having to write "set [arena_brutal] health = 20" you can write:
-		{# game_mode.arena = 1 #}
+		{# implicit_arena_game_mode() #}
 		set [brutal] health = 20

 You can add line comments by prefixing any line with a single slash ('/').
 Of course, also double slashes